zipwith/funlangs/README.md

     (with `do` notation) and a purely functional transformation on `String`s to implement a simple mail merge program.

+  - `Set.lhs`: An implementation of sets as characteristic functions.

+  - `artwork/*`: A library for constructing images as function values.

+  - `ParserCombs.lhs`: A library of "parser combinators", using function values to represent and implement a broad range of parsing mechanisms.
+The code in this file is intended for use with Hugs.

+  - `ParserCombsGHC.lhs`: A version of the `ParserCombs.lhs`
+    library that is suitable for use with GHC/GHCi.
+(The only real difference is that the GHC version includes the required instance for the `Applicative` class.)

 * Week 6

   - `IOActions.lhs`: A repackaging of some standard Haskell